LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 the outputs are spent (the red circles), they can no longer be used by future transactions as inputs, and new transactions can only use active UTxOs (the green circles) as inputs.
-It is with the set of active UTxOs that the current active state of the blockchain is also derived.
+It is with the set of active UTxOs that the current active state of the blockchain is derived.

 Much like the law of conservation of energy, the sum of all inputs must be equal to the sum of all outputs minus the transaction fee.
 For typical payment